hvalls/invoicetastic/README.md

 ```

 ### Default invoice data
 Some information is common to all invoices you create.
 To avoid re-entering this information each time, create a configuration file named `invoicetastic.yml` in your current directory.
-In this file, add a `defaults` section to store default invoice data (e.g., provider, contact, and other necessary details).
+In this file, add a `defaults` section and, inside this one, a `data` section to store default invoice data (e.g., provider, contact, and other necessary details).

 When you run `invoicetastic create`, invoice data from `invoicetastic.yml` will be automatically included in the created invoice.